X-Men - Death of a Fan

 Death of a Fan

 X-Men was never my favorite franchise, but it was still something for which I had a great interest, growing up.
-So, when the first live action movie came out in 2000, I was pumped.
+So, when the first live-action movie came out in 2000, I was pumped.
 And I wasn't disappointed.
 It ended up being a pretty decent action movie that seemed surprisingly faithful to the source material with some of the best casting ever done in a superhero movie.
-It did well enough with both the general public and fans that it ended up setting the stage for other superhero movies to follow—there was a period during the early 2000's where superhero movies were clearly following X-Men's lead, then you can see a notable shift in tone and style after Batman Begins came out.
+It did well enough with both the general public and fans that it ended up setting the stage for other superhero movies to follow—there was a period during the early 2000s when superhero movies were clearly following X-Men's lead, then you can see a notable shift in tone and style after Batman Begins came out.

 Image: 20th Century Fox